-The Group operates a long-term incentive plan, whereby under the rules of the plan, cash based awards are granted to employees on a discretionary basis and vest over varying periods.
+The Group operates a long-term incentive plan, whereby under the rules of the plan, cash-based awards are granted to employees on a discretionary basis and vest over varying periods.
 Effective from the 2019 award, which vested in 2022 and other subsequent awards, business performance criteria was applied over the vesting criteria with the amount ultimately vested determined by the cumulative business performance over the three-year vesting period.

-Effective Fiscal 2024 for awards granted in December 2023 and onwards, the Bank will implement a new incentive compensation plan where awards granted will be converted into Performance Share Units based on our parent's CIBC share price at the award date.
-The performance criteria will be applied over the three-year vesting period based on the average business performance factors.
-The Performance Share units will also attract notional dividends and be reinvested in additional share units.
+Effective fiscal 2024 for awards granted in December 2023 and onwards, the Bank implemented a new incentive compensation plan where awards granted were converted into Performance Share Units based on our parent's (CIBC) share price at the award date.
+The performance criteria will continue to be applied over the three-year vesting period based on the average business performance factors.
+The Performance Share units attract notional dividends which are reinvested in additional share units.
 These awards will continue to be cash settled.

-The awards granted in 2023 amounted to \$3,362 (2022 - \$4,110).
-The amounts expensed during the year related to awards under the long-term incentive plan were \$7,540 (2022 - \$4,943).
+The awards granted in 2024 amounted to \$3,379 (2023 - \$3,362).
+The amounts expensed during the year related to awards under the long-term incentive plan were \$3,944 (2023 - \$7,540).